 Freight bills should always be audited before they’re paid.
 This is a great way to find new savings opportunities and confirm that all contractual obligations are in place.
 This in turn helps you apply the correct taxes and rates.

 A freight bill pre-audit should be supplemented with a post-audit to determine whether there has been an overcharge.
 Keep in mind that contracts often contain a statute of limitations in terms of when you can recuperate an overcharge.
 For motor freight like LTL or dedicated truck transport, the time frame is usually 180 days from date of delivery.

-Contact Machine Transport to schedule your next shipping of machine tools.
+Contact us at Machine Transport to schedule your next shipment of machine tools.
 We always advise our clients to conduct both types of audits.
 Too many companies only perform one of the audits or none at all.
-Carriers are prone to human error and do make mistakes on the invoice.
-This is why you can never be too careful when reviewing the bill of lading.
-Take it from us when we say that both freight bill pre-audit and post-audit are equally important.
-Trust Machine Transport with your machine tool shipping needs and we’ll make sure your shipment is taken care of anf that you’re billed correctly.
+Carriers are prone to human error and do make mistakes on invoices.
+You can never be too careful when reviewing the bill of lading.
+Trust Machine Transport with your machine tool shipping needs and we’ll make sure your shipment is taken care of and that you’re billed correctly.

-Serving suppliers in the U.S., Canada, and Mexico
+Serving suppliers in the U.S., Canada & Mexico